TranscodeSF/classwork/preclass_setup.md

 At your terminal, run the command:
 `python`

-You can type your Python code in here.
-Press control-D to get out of it.
+This opens up the Python interpreter where you can run Python code.
+Press control-D to exit the Python interpreter.